UltraMessaging/um_kb/kb/nak-storms.md

 However, if high packet loss persists after the incoming traffic burst subsides, this is evidence of a NAK storm.
 The packet recovery messages are added to the "normal" incoming traffic.
-If the sum of the packet rates of normal traffic plus packet recovery packets is high enough, the overload condition can be sustained, and the NAK storm becomes time unbounded.
+If the sum of the packet rates of normal traffic plus packet recovery is high enough, the overload condition can be sustained, and the NAK storm becomes time unbounded.

 ## NAK Storm Prevention